MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: isa_vector (a)

-   Return :const:`true` if :var:`a` is a real or complex vector, :const:`false` otherwise.
+   Return :const:`true` if :var:`a` is a real or complex vector (i.e. is-a vector), :const:`false` otherwise.
+This function is only available from the module :mod:`MAD.typeid`.

+.. function:: isy_vector (a)

+   Return :const:`true` if :var:`a` is a real, complex or integer vector (i.e. is-any vector), :const:`false` otherwise.
 This function is only available from the module :mod:`MAD.typeid`.

 .. function:: is_matrix (a)
               is_cmatrix (a)